-Stackdriver Trace is a distributed tracing system for Google Cloud Platform that collects latency data from Google App Engine, Google HTTP(S) load balancers, and applications instrumented with the Stackdriver Trace SDKs, and displays it in near real time in the Google Cloud Platform Console.
-It helps you understand how long it takes your application to handle incoming requests from users or other applications, and how long it takes to complete operations like RPC calls performed when handling the requests.
-Currently, Stackdriver Trace collects end-to-end latency data for requests to App Engine URIs and additional data for round-trip RPC calls to App Engine services like Datastore, URL Fetch, and Memcache.
+Cloud Trace, a distributed tracing system for Google Cloud, helps you understand how long it takes your application to handle incoming requests from users or other applications, and how long it takes to complete operations like RPC calls performed when handling the requests.

 - How long does it take my application to handle a given request?